 - A. Four members of the Board shall constitute a quorum.
 The Board shall act on an application by voting on a motion to approve (with or without conditions) or a motion to deny.
-A motion to approve prevails and the application is approved unless four members vote against the motion.
-A motion to deny fails and the application is approved unless four members vote in favor of the motion.
-An application is denied only if four members vote against a motion to approve or in favor of a motion to denypasses with a majority vote of those Board members present and voting.
-The Board shall adopt rules for the transaction of its business and consideration of applications which shall provide for the time and place of regular meetings and for the calling of special meetings. - B. The Board may from time to time issue publications describing design guidelines or standards which further consistent with the purposes of this Ordinance. - C. The Board, subject to the Town Council's prior consent, shall have the right to retain and pay for the services and expenses of professional help required in carrying out the purposes of this Ordinance.
+A motion passes with a majority vote of those Board members present and voting.
+The Board shall adopt rules for the transaction of its business and consideration of applications which shall provide for the time and place of regular meetings and for the calling of special meetings. - B. The Board may issue publications describing design guidelines consistent with the purposes of this Ordinance. - C. The Board, subject to the Town Council's prior consent, shall have the right to retain and pay for the services and expenses of professional help required in carrying out the purposes of this Ordinance.
 The cost of such services shall be borne by the applicant. - D. The Board shall hold a public hearing on a Category I application.
 Notice requirements shall follow the regulations required by the Freeport Zoning Ordinance for Site Plan review by the Freeport Project Review Board.